codeananda/langy/README.md

 # 🎓 Langy - The Interactive AI Language Tutor

-Input text in a foreign language, get corrections + explanations out.
+*Input text in a foreign language, get corrections and explanations out.*